Malamalama Project - 501(c)3

 • Creation of Sustainable Renewable Energy to power our emergency water production technology which can also supplement the electrical power needs in the communities which we are in.

 • Community Education - We plan to establish learning centers where we will demonstrate technologies and proven strategies to be self-reliant.
 We will educate individuals and families to be prepared and more resilient in disasters .
-These learning centers would also transition into a staging area during emergencies.
+These learning centers would also transition into a staging area for emergency personnel or gathering place for the communities during emergencies.

 We are implementing cutting-edge water production technology integrated with solar and wind energy systems, along with innovative water storage solutions, to achieve this objective.
 The Malamalama Project aims to launch three pilot projects strategically located across the island of Oahu.
 These pilots will serve as models to be replicated statewide and eventually nationwide.